-The application portal will open on a date to be announced, at which time applicants may create an account and begin preparing and submitting their proposals.
+The application portal will open on February 3, 2020, at which time applicants may create an account and begin preparing and submitting their proposals.
 At the application portal you may start your application and finish submitting it at a later date.

 As a courtesy to evaluators, RSVP strongly recommends that applicants prepare their proposals in a readable font, not smaller than 11 point, with margins of at least one inch.
 Documents may be single spaced.

-The application should include the following (in this order).
+An application should include the following (in this order):

 - An online application form, which collects the following information: